-The FRA is required to support a planning application for the "conversion of the existing office buildings to a residential use".
+The FRA is required to support a planning application for a 2-storey upwards extension to the existing building.

 8 Report Aims and Objectives

 The purpose of this report is to establish the flood risk to the site from all potential sources and, where possible, to propose suitable mitigation methods to reduce any risks to an acceptable level.
 It aims to make an assessment of whether the development will be safe for its lifetime, taking into account climate change and the vulnerability of its users, without increasing flood risk elsewhere.